SQL Injection Testing Tutorial (Example and Prevention of SQL Injection Attack)

 • Users can view private information belonging to other users e.g., details of the other users’ profiles, transaction details, etc.

-• The user could modify the structure of the database; even delete tables in the application database.
+• The user could modify the structure of the database; and even delete tables in the application database.

 • The user can take control of the database server and execute commands on it at will.